CucumisSativus/static-typing-in-python/slides.md

 * Shows that given function do not return anything
 * Cannot create an instance of `NoReturn`
-* Can be very useful, you will see later
+* Can be very useful, with functions that should never terminate
+* There is a technique *Exhaustivness checking* that utilzies NoReturn, but I wont be talking about it today

 ---